-In accordance with the provisions of Section 152 of the Act, Mr. Ashish Singh (DIN 01768711) Director of the Company would retire by rotation at the ensuing AGM and being eligible offers himself for reappointment.
+In accordance with the provisions of Section 152 of the Act, Mr. Praveen Kumar Vecha (DIN 09060904) Managing Director and Chief Executive Officer (MD & CEO) of the Company would retire by rotation at the ensuing AGM and being eligible offers himself for re-appointment.

-During the year under review, Mr. Arjun Muralidharan had resigned from the post of MD and CEO and Mr. Praveen Vecha had been appointed as the new MD and CEO.
-Following officials of the Company are the KMP pursuant to the provisions of Section 203 of the Act:
+During the year under review following officials of the Company are the KMP pursuant to the provisions of Section 203 of the Act:

 - i.
-Mr. Praveen Vecha MD & CEO - ii.
+Mr. Praveen Kumar Vecha MD & CEO - ii.
 Mr. Boby Xavier Company Secretary